 Pomegranate Pork Chops

-This pomegranate sauce is no trick pony, that’s for sure!
+This pomegranate sauce is no one-trick pony, that’s for sure!

 Ok, Let’s get into it!

 But How Do I De-seed A Pomegranate??

 Once you know, you know 🙂 These gorgeous fruits may seem intimidating at first, but once you see them cut open, you’ll realize it’s not complicated.
 Just remember not to eat any of the bitter white pith!

 My pretend boyfriend, Jamie Oliver, has a great one-minute tutorial that shows you exactly how to do it.
 (Plus includes a great little juiced drink recipe!!)